maunium/mau.fi/blog/posts/2025-08-16-mautrix-release.md

 service worker, but still need to figure out how to have it talk to the Go side for encryption keys and authentication.

+**Update:** media has been implemented and a demo is now available at
+<https://demo.gomuks.app>.
+It's still very fragile and will explode if you
+hold it wrong.

 ### Other changes
 * Room v12+ power level support in various places where it's relevant, like displaying moderation buttons and sorting the member list.